Candidates

 Learn about becoming a candidate or registered third party advertiser

-The Ministry of Municipal Affairs and Housing is hosting Virtual Candidate Information Sessions on March 25, 2026 and April 14, 2026 at 7:00 p.m. for persons interested in running in the upcoming municipal election or registering as a third party advertiser.
-The sessions will feature a presentation from the Ministry followed by a question and answer period.
+The Ministry of Municipal Affairs and Housing is hosting a Virtual Candidate Information Session on Tuesday, April 14, 2026 at 7:00 p.m. for persons interested in running in the upcoming municipal election or registering as a third party advertiser.
+The session will feature a presentation from the Ministry followed by a question and answer period.

 AMO Workshops Supporting New and Underrepresented Candidates